Demystifying Credit Card Terms: A Comprehensive Guide

 2. Fees and Charges on Your Card

-• Annual Fee: A fee charged each year for use of the card.
+• Annual Fee: A fee charged each year for the use of the card.
 Cards with annual fees often offer rewards or other benefits.
 (See No Annual Fee Offers)

 • Balance Transfer Fee: A fee charged when you transfer a balance from one card to another.
 It’s typically a percentage of the transferred amount.